By Bruce Barbour (Version 2 - updated July 2022*)

 Without the Queen as Head of State it is necessary to rethink all the relationships between the various offices and the Constitution and their functions.

 The Constitution becomes central to the whole operations of Governance.
 It is pre-eminent as the expression of the will of the People which can only be changed by the People.

 As stated the High Court is the Interpreter of the Constitution.
-Bills presented to the Governor General from Parliament could be referred by the Governor General to the High Court for their opinion on conformity to with the Constitution.
+Bills presented to the Governor General from Parliament could be challenged in the High Court for their opinion on conformity to with the Constitution.
 If an adverse opinion is gained then the Bill would be sent back to Parliament for amendment.

 The Governor General as the “Keeper of the Constitution” would also have powers to call together groups of people to consider beneficial Constitutional changes which could be put to the People, keeping the Constitution as a living document.
 This might get some of the politics out of Constitutional change.

 Mode of Election

 The mode of election of the Governor General that I prefer is 2/3 majority of a joint sitting of both houses of the Parliament (and similarly for dismissal).

 This method of election should also be used for the appointment of members of the High Court as well.
 This will prevent stacking of the High Court with members favourable to one party or the other.
 We have seen how disastrous this is in America and while it does not seem to happen here by convention, the rules need to change to ensure it is not a possibility.

 Direct election is possible under this model however I think it would be expensive to the taxpayers for little gain, and would contain an element of risk.
 If a compromise is necessary I would suggest the direct election of a group of people who would then select the Governor General.
 But again - what a waste of money for no gain what-so-ever.

 On another point there was a proposal that the President be elected by 67% of Parliament but can be dismissed by the Prime Minister or 51% lower house.
 This is fraught with potential disaster.